pascomnet/documentation/site/content/user/user/_index.en.md

 ---
 title: Adding Users
-description: Add new users and understand the most important settings.
+description: Add new users and configure the most important settings.
 weight: 22
 ---